zhiyongc/CEE412CET522/index.md

 You are expected to attend all lectures and computer labs scheduled for this course, though attendance is not required.
 Note that you are responsible for all of the material covered during class (content, policies, and scheduling), so if you plan to be absent you may want to ask a fellow student to share their notes.

 ### Late Homework Turn-ins
 You are required to turn in your homework (including both assignment and project) on time.
-Late homework is not acceptable except for special cases approved (prior to the due date) by the instructor.
+Late homework is normally not acceptable except for special cases approved (prior to the due date) by the instructor.

+Late Policy: We will deduct 10% for every two days an assignment is late.

+---

 ## Final Grade Determination
 Your final grade will be determined by combining your scores of assignments, projects, and exams using the following weights: